jensenemily/jensenemily.github.io/cv.md

 layout: resume
 ---

-I am a postdoctoral researcher at the University of California, Berkeley, where I am advised by Professor Murat Arcak.
+I am a postdoctoral researcher at the University of California, Berkeley in Professor Murat Arcak's research group.

 ## Education